sbunhill/CodeBaseOnePublic/Readme.md

 ## xUnit Tests

 Tests the Auth service class interface - i.e. the 4 Public methods.
 These in-turn call all of the Private methods ensuring code coverage.
 These Auth layer tests are using an in-memory db - created fresh for each separate test.
-The best current advise including MS seems to be against mocking DBContext.
+The best current advice including MS seems to be against mocking DBContext.
 Arguably therefore these are Integration rather than Unit tests.

 <br/>